bilal2134/bilal2134/README.md

 ## 🌟 Fun Fact

-When I'm not coding, you might find me exploring new technologies, diving into AI research papers, or geeking out over the latest in networking innovations! 🤓
+When I'm not coding, you'll find me exploring the latest tech trends, diving into blockchain innovations, or enjoying a good cup of coffee ☕️!

 ---

 *Thank you for visiting my GitHub profile!
-Have a fantastic day!*
+Have an amazing day!*